 International Model Railway Day: origins and events

-p>The International Day of Model Railway is dedicated, as the name suggests, to model railways and their enthusiasts.
-It occurs on December 2nd of each year and in Italy it is celebrated with dedicated events and free museums.
+The International Day of Model Railway is dedicated, as the name suggests, to model railways and their enthusiasts.
+It occurs on December 2nd of each year and in Italy it is celebrated with dedicated events and and museum entries at affordable rates.
 It is an excellent opportunity to get closer to the railway world and deepen the techniques and technological systems behind the scale reproductions of railways, trains and everything that gives rise to this universe to be explored.

-In this article, we will find out what is the origin of the festivity and what are the free museums in Florence for students and families who want to explore the theme of model railways.
+In this article, we will find out what is the origin of the festivity and what museums in Florence have special discounts for students and families who want to explore the theme of model railways.

 History and origins of the International Model Railroading Day